brunokoga/Montevideo/bestiary3_dir/kami.md

 Shikigami are as friendly and curious as other kami, but they are quick to leave an area they see as being polluted by ideals that disrupt the virtues of nature.
 When they do, they generally take their wards with them.
 They do not engage humanoids who desecrate the environment, but their absence leaves a profound mark on the morale of perceptive villagers.
 Should the shikigami leave, town officials who know the function of the miniature kami are quick to change policies in their community to reflect a more naturalistic approach, hoping to rekindle the relationship between shikigami and people, lest the community fall into the disfavor of more powerful and less passive kami.

 Shikigami typically stand 2 feet tall and weigh 30 pounds, or 50 pounds when taking their statue forms.
-A spellcaster must have the [Improved Familiar](feats#_improved-familiar feat, an alignment of lawful neutral, and an arcane caster level of 7th or higher to gain a shikigami familiar.
+A spellcaster must have the [Improved Familiar](feats#_improved-familiar) feat, an alignment of lawful neutral, and an arcane caster level of 7th or higher to gain a shikigami familiar.
 Whenever a shikigami becomes a familiar, it treats its master as its ward.

 # Kami, Toshigami